m-holton/match_samples/README.md

 There are two types of matches range and exact.
 An exact match is where a case and control sample have the exact same value for the given catagory.
 A range match is where the case sample's value is with in the given number range of the control sample's value for the given catagory.
+Range matches require the third column to contain a number like 3 or 5.2.
+The number can not be a string such as five.
+Separate each column with a tab.

+range age 3

+exact sex

+exact sample_type